10 Things You Should Never Do with Your Left Hand

 The right side is always the “right” side in Ghana, where it’s considered taboo to use your left hand for pretty much anything.
 If you forget yourself and do anything with your left hand, you’ll be expected to say, “Sorry for left,” shares The Culture Chameleon.

 Looking to up your etiquette game at home?
 Don’t miss these dining etiquette rules.

 Well, it’s not so much that you should never write in Japanese with your left hand and more about the fact that when you do, you’re going to be working against yourself.
 The strokes that make up Japanese lettering are all written left to right, and it’s more difficult to push a stroke from left to right than to pull it, according to Sue Umezaki, an American living in Japan for the past 15 years.

 Here’s more practical advice for Canadians travelling to Japan for the first time.

 Shake hands, pretty much anywhere

 In all of the aforementioned countries, where the left hand is considered dirty, shaking hands using the left hand would be out of the question.
 But it’s also out of the question virtually everywhere else in the world.
-In fact, colloquially across the United States, the term “left-handed handshake” is considered an insult and refers to insincere promises.
+In fact, colloquially across North America, the term “left-handed handshake” is considered an insult and refers to insincere promises.